LeeMorinUCF/Hidden_Comp_Risks/draft_1/README.md

 ### Two-year Window, centered on April 1, 2007: All violations combined

 This includes all infractions, regardless of the relation to speeding or the policy change.
-Observations are restricted to the week immediately before the placebo, from April 1, 2006, and the first week that the placebo was in effect, up to March 31, 2008.
+Observations are restricted to the year immediately before the placebo, from April 1, 2006, and the first year that the placebo was in effect, up to March 31, 2008.

 #### Male drivers: